garys-esri/geodev-dc-labs/runtime-workshop/exercises/Qt/Qt Quick/Exercise 2 Zoom Buttons.md

     }
     ```

-1. If the current camera point is not null, use [`GeometryEngine.distanceGeodetic(Point, Point, LinearUnit, AngularUnit, GeodeticCurveType)`](https://developers.arcgis.com/qt/latest/qml/api-reference/qml-esri-arcgisruntime-geometryengine.html#distanceGeodetic-method) to calculate the ground distance between the target point and the x/y part of the current camera location.
+1. If the current camera point is not null (i.e. in the new empty `if` block), use [`GeometryEngine.distanceGeodetic(Point, Point, LinearUnit, AngularUnit, GeodeticCurveType)`](https://developers.arcgis.com/qt/latest/qml/api-reference/qml-esri-arcgisruntime-geometryengine.html#distanceGeodetic-method) to calculate the ground distance between the target point and the x/y part of the current camera location.
 Then use the Pythagorean theorem to calculate the distance from the target point and the current camera:

     ```
     var xyDistance = GeometryEngine.distanceGeodetic(